LSeu-Open/AIEnhancedWork/Tutorials/how-to-use-llms-in-coding.md

 * **Notable**: agent mode and a coding agent that can take an issue to a pull request; MCP support; next-edit suggestions.
 * **License/Pricing**: proprietary; free tier, paid Pro/Pro+ plans, and free access for verified students, teachers, and popular open-source maintainers.

-#### Roo Code
+#### Kilo Code

-[Roo Code](https://github.com/RooCodeInc/Roo-Code) (formerly Roo Cline) is an open-source VS Code extension, forked from Cline, that frames itself as a team of specialized AI agents in your editor, with modes for different kinds of tasks.
+[Kilo Code](https://github.com/Kilo-Org/kilocode) is an open-source VS Code extension that builds on ideas from Cline and Roo Code, offering a team of specialized agent modes for different kinds of tasks.
+It became a leading successor after Roo Code was discontinued in 2026.

 * **Models**: model-agnostic — bring your own provider or use local models.
-* **Notable**: multiple agent modes, environment monitoring, and MCP support; adjustable autonomy from supervised to mostly hands-off.
+* **Notable**: multiple agent modes, MCP support, and adjustable autonomy from supervised to mostly hands-off.
-* **License/Pricing**: open-source (Apache-2.0); pay for whatever model/provider you use.
+* **License/Pricing**: open-source; pay for whatever model/provider you use.

 <br>